 Adhering to the ISO 27002 Security Framework with Privileged and Vulnerability Management

 The International Organization for Standardization (ISO) has established guidelines and general principles for initiating, implementing, maintaining and improving information security management in an organization.
 The objectives outlined in ISO 27002 provide general guidance on the commonly accepted goals of information security management.
-ISO 27002 can serve as a practical guideline for developing organizational security standards and effective security management practices.
+ISO 2700 security management can serve as a practical guideline for developing organizational security standards and effective security management practices.

 For organizations that have adopted ISO 27002:2013(E), it is important that all existing and new security solutions map into this framework.
 This standard contains 14 security control clauses containing a total of 35 main security categories and 114 security controls.